Specialist health roles in SEND

 Overview

-Together they make sure the health needs of children and young people with SEND are identified and met.
+They make sure the health needs of children and young people with SEND are identified and met.

-They have 3 key areas of responsibility:
+There are 3 key areas of responsibility:

-• coordinating service providers and partner organisations
+• A coordination role in terms of service providers and partner organisation

 Designated Clinical Officer (DCO)